 Supporting the mental health of trans employees

 Finally, mental health issues associated with gender reassignment and discrimination unfortunately are not uncommon.
-The Code of Practice makes it clear that there is also the potential for disability discrimination, not for gender reassignment per se, but where the individual has a diagnosed related condition of gender dysphoria or gender identity disorder and the condition has long-term adverse effect on their ability to carry out normal day to day activities.
+The Code of Practice makes it clear that there is also the potential for disability discrimination, not for gender reassignment per se, but where the person has a diagnosed related condition of gender dysphoria and the condition has long-term adverse effect on their ability to carry out normal day to day activities.
 Not all trans employees experience gender dysphoria, but if they do this can constitute a disability and should be treated as such in relation to your absence and disciplinary procedures.

 Written by Catherine Wilson